psatler/image-uploader/frontend/README.md

 # Dependencies

-- Styled-Components: as the name says, you style the component itself inside the js file.
+- [styled-components](https://github.com/styled-components/styled-components): as the name says, you style the component itself inside the js file.
 TIP: if using vscode, install the `vscode-styled-components` extension.
+- [react-dropzone](https://github.com/react-dropzone/react-dropzone): HTML5 for drag and drop files
+-

 #